 Rendered fat

 Rendered fat is the third largest product of the rendering process after water and protein.
-Also known as tallow, it is used in a variety of applications.
+Also known as tallow, it is used in a variety of applications including animal feed, pet food and biofuels.

 What is rendered fat?